PanagiotisIatrou/pico-ds18b20/README.md

 In case your ds18b20 doesn't have a built-in pull-up resistor, you need to connect one $4.7k\Omega$ yourself.

 Connect:
-- VDD: Connect to 5V (ex.
+- VDD: to 5V (ex.
 VBUS pin) or 3.3V (ex.
 3V3 pin)
-- GND: Connect to ground (any GND pin)
+- GND: to ground (any GND pin)
-- DQ: Connect to any GPIO pin
+- DQ: to any GPIO pin

 For example: